ialogo

 BANT vs CHAMP vs MEDDIC: Which Lead Scoring Framework Works for Your B2B Sales Team?

-Ever feel like you’re drowning in leads, but not closing nearly enough of them?
-You’re not alone.
-In B2B sales, it’s easy to chase noise.
+Ever feel like youre drowning in leads, but not closing nearly enough of them?
+Youre not alone.
+In B2B sales, its easy to chase noise.
 The real win?
-Figuring out which leads are worth your team’s energy and doing it before they get buried in endless calls, demos, and follow-ups.
+Figuring out which leads are worth your teams energy and doing it before they get buried in endless calls, demos, and follow-ups.
 This is precisely the point where strategic frameworks such as BANT, CHAMP, and MEDDIC become invaluable in filtering and focusing sales efforts.
-They’re not just industry jargon; they’re how top-performing sales teams separate real opportunities from distractions.
+Theyre not just industry jargon; theyre how top-performing sales teams separate real opportunities from distractions.

-But if you’re wondering which one is right for us, you’re asking the right question.
+But if youre wondering which one is right for us, youre asking the right question.

-Let’s walk through each framework in plain English and help you figure out which fits your sales motion best.
+Lets walk through each framework in plain English and help you figure out which fits your sales motion best.

 Why These Frameworks Still Matter in 2025

 Imagine them as your internal compass for your sales team.
-You’re selling enterprise security or marketing automation, but the objective is the same:
+Youe selling enterprise security or marketing automation, but the objective is the same: Don waste your time on nowhere leads.

 These frameworks provide frameworks for your discovery calls, CRM tagging, forecasting, and coaching.
-They allow reps to ask the right questions early so you don’t waste 30 days pursuing a “maybe” that was never going to be a yes.
+They allow reps to ask the right questions early so you don waste 30 days pursuing a "maybe" that was never going to be a yes.

 And with the way buyer behavior is changing, structure is more important than ever.

 B2B buyers today spend just 17% of their entire buying process in face-to-face meetings with prospective suppliers, per a Gartner study.
 The remaining?
 Solo research.
 Internal alignment.
 Peer reviews.
+You get one shot, so make it count.

 1. BANT: Old School, But Still Useful